 Since our inception, we have not recognized any revenue and have incurred operating losses and negative cash flows from our operations.
 We have not yet commercialized any product and we do not expect to generate revenue from sales of any products for several years, if at all.
-Since our inception, we have funded our operations through the sale of convertible preferred stock and common stock.
-As of March 31, 2023, we had \$172.3 million in cash, cash equivalents and marketable securities and had an accumulated deficit of \$362.3 million.
-We expect our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2024.
-We have based these estimates on assumptions that may prove to be imprecise, and we could utilize our available capital resources sooner than we expect.
+Since our inception, we have funded our operations through the sale of convertible preferred stock, common stock, and pre-funded warrants.
+As of June 30, 2023, we had \$255.0 million in cash, cash equivalents and marketable securities and had an accumulated deficit of \$392.7 million.